hungthai1401/til/entries/Javascript/2022_03_30_change_environment_variables_at_runtime_with_vue_cli.md

 ---
-title: Change environment variables at runtime with VueCli
+title: Change environment variables at runtime with Vue CLI
 category: Javascript
 date: 2022-03-30
 ---

-In VueCli, The environment variables get referenced and baked into the built artifacts at build time (`npm build`), not run time.
+In Vue CLI, The environment variables get referenced and baked into the built artifacts at build time (`npm build`), not run time.

 I only use `.env` files during development, when deploying i use k8s ConfigMap to map these values directly to env vars, they can use only at run time so I need a custom entrypoint shell script in Dockerfile: